Give Now

 | CLICK to learn about the fault lines on the island of Hispaniola (2010)

-Some faults move rapidly, others move in the form of a creep.
+Some faults move rapidly, other faults move in the form of a creep.
 Some faults are a few millimeters in length while others are thousands of kilometers.
 The fault surface can also be horizontal or vertical or some arbitrary angle in between.
-The spaces between tectonic plate boundaries are always faults, but not all faults are between the plates.
+Also, the spaces between tectonic plates are always faults, but not all faults are between the plates.

 | CLICK to learn about earthquakes #I (5:01min)